Homeschooling: France

 Homeschooling in France is permitted only in specific circumstances: for the child's health, for intensive artistic or sports training, for itinerant families, and for those who live too far from a school.
 To be granted the right to homeschool, parents must have a baccalauréat or equivalent to prove they are qualified to teach.
 These restrictions were introduced in September 2022, known as loi contre le séparatisme: a law designed to reduce "Islamist separatism" and enforce secularism.

+Canada

+Home education in Ontario is subject to section 21(2)(a) of the Education Act, which exempts children: "A person is exempt from attending school in one of the following cases: (a) they receive satisfactory instruction at home or elsewhere".